 I don’t know about you, but if I had to choose a goal, I’d hands-down rather work on the second goal that’s more inspiring and exciting than the original goal.

-And reframing our goals to reflect our inner selves creates a more powerful goal that resonates with our whole being.
-Goals grounded in our truth gives us the natural inspiration, motivation to achieve.
+Reframing our goals to reflect our inner selves creates a more powerful goal that resonates with our whole being.
+Goals grounded in our truth give us the natural inspiration and motivation to achieve.

 Honestly answer that question.

-If you enjoyed reading, consider sharing this with someone else!
+If you benefited from this article, consider sharing this with someone else!